smartdevicelink/sdl_evolution/proposals/0220-support-for-android-custom-routerservice.md

 Step #1 actually depends on the timing of when the app calls queryForConnectedService.
 It is up to the application when queryForConnectedService is called, but [the integration-basic document](https://smartdevicelink.com/en/guides/android/getting-started/integration-basics/) suggests it should be called at Main Activities onCreate.

 #### The cases where this proposal focuses on
 The following section focuses on the case other than "a trigger sent from RouterService".
-For example, in the following cases, the app may start proxy on demand:
+For example, in the following cases, the app will start proxy:
 - When OnLanguageChange is notified: in this case, the app has to restart the proxy.
-- When user removed the app from Recent List: in this case, ActvityManager may automatically restarts its service, and restarts proxy in there.
+- When a user removes the app from Recent List: in this case, ActvityManager may automatically restarts the killed service, and restarts proxy in there.
-- When user enforce the app to stop by settings | Apps | force stop: in this case ActivityManager may automatically restarts its service too.
+- When a user enforces the app to stop by settings | Apps | force stop: in this case ActivityManager may automatically restarts the killed service.
 - An app may pay attention to some error case (e.g. onProxyClosed, etc), and then restarts the proxy to get recovered.
-- An app has the capability to restart proxy when yet another transport is connected.
-This might be useful if the SDL core does not support secondary transport.
+- An app can restart proxy when yet another transport is connected.
+This might be useful especially if the SDL core does not support secondary transport.

 In addition to above cases, SdlProxyBase#cycleProxy function also internally restarts the proxy when some errors are detected.
-That case is also problematic to work with custom RouterService.
+All the cases above have some issues to work with custom RouterService.

 ## Proposed solution